North Dakota oil boom: Environmental effects

+The North Dakota oil basin falls into the Great Plains region of the United States which covers the flatland east of the Rocky Mountains.
+The Bakken Formation is a large subsurface rock formation consisting of an upper and lower level about 145 ft thick and separated by a calcareous split stone.
+Made up of black organic-rich shale, mostly stemming from decayed planktonic algae.
+During the Cretaceous period, the area was an inland sea with large amounts of marine life.
+Once the sea dried up, it left land with flat terrain along with many deposits of decaying marine life that later became hydrocarbons.
+Allowing for the land to become rich and valuable in terms of agriculture and natural resource extraction.

 Economic effects

+From 2008 to at least 2014, the North Dakota oil boom resulted in enough jobs to provide North Dakota with the lowest unemployment rate in the United States despite the Great Recession.
+In December 2011, at the height of the oil boom, North Dakota's unemployment was only 3.5 percent, the lowest of any state in the US.

+The boom gave North Dakota, a state with a 2013 population of about 725,000, a billion-dollar budget surplus.
+North Dakota had ranked 38th in per capita gross domestic product (GDP) in 2001, and rose steadily with the Bakken boom.
+It had a per capita GDP 29% above the national average by 2013.

 By 2012, income from oil royalties was reportedly paying many local mineral owners $50,000 to $60,000 per month, and some more than $100,000 per month.
 Bruce Gjovig, head of the UND Center for Innovation Foundation in Grand Forks, estimated that the boom was creating 2,000 millionaires per year in North Dakota.
 By 2010, the average income in Mountrail County more than doubled to $52,027, putting the county into the top 100 richest counties in the United States.

-The oil boom reduced unemployment in North Dakota to 3.5 percent in December 2011, the lowest of any state in the US.

 The number of actively-drilling rigs in North Dakota peaked at 217 rigs in Spring 2012, with the rig count averaging 180-190 throughout 2013.
 Each of the rigs is estimated to create roughly 125 new full-time jobs.
-This means a total growth of around 25,000 jobs, including an extra 10,000 jobs for workers who lay pipes to producing wells and produce processing plants.
-Some estimates predict that North Dakota could have as many as 48,000 new wells, with drilling taking place over the next two to three decades.
+This meant a total growth of around 25,000 jobs, including an extra 10,000 jobs for workers who lay pipes to producing wells and produce processing plants.
+Some estimates predicted that North Dakota could have as many as 48,000 new wells, with drilling taking place over the next two to three decades.

 The Bakken boom propelled North Dakota into the top ranks of oil-producing states.
 By 2007, North Dakota ranked 8th among the states in oil production.
-In 2008, the state overtook Wyoming and New Mexico; in 2009 it outproduced Louisiana and Oklahoma; and in 2011 and 2012 it surpassed California and Alaska respectively.
+In 2008, the state overtook Wyoming and New Mexico; in 2009, it outproduced Louisiana and Oklahoma; in 2011 and 2012 it surpassed California and Alaska, respectively.
 By 2012, North Dakota was exceeded only by Texas in oil production.